What the ABCC can assist with

 You can learn more about what defines a building industry participant, and what is considered ‘building work’, in the Our jurisdiction factsheet.

-If you have an enquiry related to COVID-19, please call our hotline or specify this in the details of your enquiry via our online enquiry form.
+If you have an enquiry related to COVID-19, please call our hotline or specify this in the details of your enquiry via our online report and enquiry form.
 Alternatively, visit our COVID-19 assistance page for information on site visits, flexibility in workplace laws, health and safety, taking paid or unpaid leave, redundancy, standing down employees, changes to enterprise agreements and the Building Code.

-If you have an enquiry related to a bushfire-affected area, please call our hotline or specify this in the details of your enquiry via our online enquiry form.
+If you have an enquiry related to a bushfire-affected area, please call our hotline or specify this in the details of your enquiry via our online report and enquiry form.
 Alternatively, visit our bushfire assistance page for information on workplace relations issues and entitlements, support, warnings and other contacts